Wreck of the Titanic: 1986–1998: Nautile, item recovery, and Titanic film

 IFREMER and RMS Titanic Inc., the successors to the sponsors of the 1987 expedition, returned to the wreck with Nautile and the ROV Robin in June 1993.
 Over the course of fifteen days, Nautile made fifteen dives lasting between eight and twelve hours each.
-Another 800 artefacts were recovered during the expedition including a two-tonne piece of a reciprocating engine, a lifeboat davit and the steam whistle from the ship's forward funnel.
+Another 800 artefacts were recovered during the expedition including a two-tonne piece of a reciprocating engine, a lifeboat davit, and the steam whistle from the ship's forward funnel.

-In 1993, 1994, 1996, 1998 and 2000, RMS Titanic Inc. carried out an intensive series of dives that led to the recovery of over 4,000 items in the first two expeditions alone.
-The 1996 expedition controversially attempted to raise a section of the Titanic itself, a section of the outer hull that originally comprised part of the wall of two first-class cabins on C Deck, extending down to D Deck.
+In 1993, 1994, 1996 and 1998, RMS Titanic Inc. carried out an intensive series of dives that recovered more than 4,000 items in the first two expeditions alone.
+The 1996 expedition controversially attempted to raise a section of the outer hull that originally comprised part of the wall of two first-class cabins on C Deck, extending down to D Deck.
 It weighed 20 tons, measured 15 × 25 ft and had four portholes in it, three of which still had glass in them.
 The section had come loose either during the sinking or as a result of the impact with the sea bed.

-Its recovery using diesel-filled flotation bags was turned into something of an entertainment event, with two cruise ships accompanying the expedition to the wreck site.
-Passengers were offered the chance, at $5,000 per person, to watch the recovery on television screens in their cabins while enjoying luxury accommodation, Las Vegas-style shows, and casino gambling aboard the ships.
-Various celebrities were recruited to enliven the proceedings, including Burt Reynolds, Debbie Reynolds and Buzz Aldrin, and "grand receptions" for VIPs were scheduled on-shore where the hull section would be displayed.
+The recovery using diesel-filled flotation bags was turned into an entertainment event, with two cruise ships accompanying the expedition to the wreck site.
+Passengers were offered the chance, at $5,000 per person, to watch the recovery on television screens in their cabins while enjoying luxury accommodation, Las Vegas–style shows, and casino gambling aboard the ships.
+Various celebrities were recruited to enliven the proceedings, including Burt Reynolds, Debbie Reynolds, and Buzz Aldrin, and "grand receptions" for VIPs were scheduled on-shore where the hull section would be displayed.